wiggitywhitney/hratx43-mvp-pente/_PRESS-RELEASE.md

 ## Customer Quote ##
   "My teenage son used to play on his phone for all of our family meals and I had a difficult time engaging with him.
 Now I can offer to play a game of Pente with him and he can't resist...
 I get to have quality time with my son again!"

-## Closing and Call to Action ##
-  What are you waiting for, grab a partner and go play some Pente!
-You could have completed a game by now!
+## What are you waiting for, grab a partner and go play some Pente!
+You could have completed a game by now! ##